UK lawmakers call for tax crackdown on multinationals

 However, in a separate report released on Monday, charity War on Want said Osborne’s plans to enact a new anti-tax avoidance law next year would have no impact in reducing the kinds of tax reduction techniques employed by Amazon, Google and Starbucks.

-Unions and tax campaigners have already criticized the planned General Anti-Abuse Rule for being too narrowly targeted.
+Unions and tax campaigners have already criticised the planned General Anti-Abuse Rule for being too narrowly targeted.